Listening Question Types: Completing Sentences and a Summary

 Completing sentences are not very common in the Listening test and can be found in any part.
 Having a strategy is essential to do well in this question type.

 Completing a summary is quite rare in the Listening test and is almost identical to completing sentences, as you can see in the samples.
-The differences are that a summary is more complete picture of what you hear and, therefore, there is more information to read.
-In this lesson, I will focus on the strategies and tips for completing sentences which you can also apply to completing a summary.
+The differences are that a summary is a more complete picture of what you hear and, therefore, there is more information to read.
+On this page, I will focus on the strategies and tips for completing sentences which you can also apply to completing a summary.

 Strategies & Tips